reminia/task-tracker/README.md

 ## Features

 - Integration with Linear API for task management
-  - Create new tasks with optional project and team assignments
+  - Create new task with optional project, description and state assignments
   - Set current working team
   - Get projects
   - View tasks by status (backlog, todo, duplicate, in progress, done, canceled)